Updated on 2024-12-26 GMT+08:00

 Importing a Meta Model from OBS

-Import a model trained using a mainstream AI engine to ModelArts to create an AI application for centralized management.
+Import a model trained using a mainstream AI engine to ModelArts to create a model for centralized management.

 Constraints